PremKr1122/PremKr1122/README.md

-## Hi, I'm Prem Kr, always curious and learning in the field of Data Science 📊📉
+## Always curious and learning in the field of Data Science 📊📉

 🔗 Bridging Ideas with Data 🔗
 - pursuing a B.Tech in Computer Science at Barak Valley Engineering College, specializing in Data Science and Machine Learning.